HelenHelene/eportfolio/module/OOP_Unit02.md

 [Class Functions and Methods - Tutorial Labs](OOP_Unit02_TutorialLab.md)

 [Class Functions and Methods - Exercises](OOP_Unit02_CodioEx.md)

-[(Optional)Write a Python program to achieve basic employee-related functionality with protected and unprotected variables.]

 ### Reflections
 Through further discussions with peers in the collaborative discussion, I have gained a deeper understanding of reusability, which has also enhanced my practical critical thinking skills.